Difference Between a Hernia and Pulled Groin Muscle

 • Rectus muscle strain

-Is my groin strain a groin hernia symptom?
+Is my groin pain a strain or a groin hernia symptom?

 What a pulled groin feels like